top of page

 Courts remand these populations to prison the most often, and being remanded to pre-trail custody will have a huge impact on the outcome of your charges.

-While preparing to run a strong bail hearing may mean you spend a few days in a detention centre, if successful it means you won't need to spend several months or more in pre-trial detention.
+While preparing to run a strong bail hearing may mean you spend a few days in a detention centre, if successful it means you will not need to spend several months or more in pre-trial detention.

 Click to play the below video about bail in Ontario, Canada.